 - Oracle WSM Policy Manager: The infrastructure that is required for auditing policies or ensuring global security is offered by the Oracle WSM Policy Manager.
 Setting and propagation of identity along with securing the various endpoints, it also secures the applications.

-The Policy Manager offers the standard mechanism that can be used for authentication, encryption, signing messages and role-based access control.
-It offers better flexibility and secure monitoring as the policy can be changed with the need to change the endpoints or the clients that are using them.
+The Policy Manager offers the standard mechanism that can be used for authentication, encryption, signing messages, and role-based access control.
+It offers better flexibility and security monitoring as the policy can be changed with the need to change the endpoints or the clients that are using them.

 - Oracle BPEL Process Manager: The standard required to assemble any set of discrete services and develop an end-to-end process flow is offered by the Oracle BPEL Process Manager.
 The complexity and cost involved in the initiatives of process integration are radically reduced.
 Asynchronous and synchronous services can be orchestrated into the end-to-end process flows by the BPEL Process Manager.

 - Spring Content: A lightweight container is offered by the spring framework that can be used for myriad services.
 Instead of some specific component type, these containers can accept JavaBeans.
 The framework can thus be used in the creation of Java applications.
 Thus the spring context framework from the Oracle SOA Suite can help to use the Java interfaces in place of the WSDL files.